 Slowly over a period of hours or days, the roll can be unfurled as the moisture penetrates the paper it can be weighed down.
 The time this takes depends on the picture to be restored, the thickness of the paper, or size or finish of the final photo.

-Once in this dry state the digital photo restoration can begin whereby the picture is scanned and then restored as in the conventional way.
+Once in this dry state, the digital photo restoration can begin whereby the picture is scanned and then restored in a conventional way.